wendell0218/FocusDiff/PairComp/README.md

 ### Evaluation

+First you should setup the python environment:
 ```bash
 git clone https://github.com/wendell0218/FocusDiff.git
 cd PairComp
 pip install -r requirements.txt
 ```
+Then download the model [OpenGVLab/InternVL2_5-26B from Hugging Face](https://huggingface.co/OpenGVLab/InternVL2_5-26B) and change [line 97 of evaluate_images.py](FocusDiff/PairComp/evaluate_images.py#97) to the local path corresponding to InternVL2_5-26B.
+On this basis, you can calculate the semantic consistency score between the generated image and the text prompt through the following command:

 ```bash
 python evaluate_images.py --tgtpath <JSON_PATH> --image_path <IMAGE_FOLDER>
 ```

 This will result in a JSONL file in <JSON_PATH> storing the semantic consistency score for each image.
 Then you can run